veyon/docs/admin/access-control-rules.rst

 User is member of group
     With this condition you can define that either the accessing or the locally logged on user must be a member of a specific group.
 The desired group can be chosen.
 If no or only wrong groups are selectable, the *User groups backend* under the general settings for :ref:`ComputerAccessControl` may have to be adjusted.

-Computer is located in room
+Computer is located at
-    With this condition you can define that either the accessing or the local computer has to be located in a specific room.
-The desired room can be chosen.
-If no or only wrong rooms are selectable, the :ref:`RefNetworkObjectDirectory` has to be adjusted.
+    With this condition you can define that either the accessing or the local computer has to be located at a specific location.
+The desired location can be chosen.
+If no or only wrong locations are selectable the :ref:`RefNetworkObjectDirectory` has to be adjusted.

-Accessing computer is located in the same room as local computer
+Accessing computer and local computer are at the same location
-    With this condition you can determine that the accessing computer and the local computer have to be located in the same room.
+    With this condition you can determine that the accessing computer and the local computer have to be located at the same location.
 This can for example prevent a teacher from accessing computers in another classroom.

 Accessing computer is :index:`localhost`
     If this condition is enabled, the rule applies only if the accessing computer is the local computer.
 This ensures for example that teachers can access the local Veyon Service.
 This access is necessary for the Veyon Master to execute specific functions via the Veyon Service (e.g. the server for demo mode).